sandarutharuneth/midjourney-bot/README.md

 # Discord Midjourney Bot

 A opensource Discord Midjourney bot for all AI lovers.
 No more paywalls to AI.
-Enjoy your AI Art freedom with us
+Enjoy your AI Art freedom with us*

 #
 <a href="https://imgur.com/Bmf1J3P"><img src="https://i.imgur.com/Bmf1J3P.png" title="source: imgur.com" /></a>
 #

+> [!CAUTION]
+> **Replicate changed their platform on how free users can use their service since I made this bot.
+Now, after a few API requests, you have to add a valid payment method to continue using Replicate.
+You're always welcome to use our Openjourney bot for free as well.**

 ## Invite Openjourney Bot => <a href="https://openjourneybot.com" target="_blank">Click Here</a>
 > **Trusted and enjoyed by more than 9000+ servers**